yehyazakareya/yehyazakareya.github.io/linux.md

  After that we suppose to find out the username of who you are logged in as so we will use the command **whoami** as shown:
 ![Whoami.png]({{site.baseurl}}/Whoami.png)

-2- The second task learns us  how to navigate the machine using commands such as:
+2- The second task teaches us  how to navigate the machine using commands such as:

 **ls:**  lists the directories and files